FM Dojo — User Guide

 Connecting over SSH (Linux / macOS)

-Open the server in FMS Admin and click SSH Setup.
-Enter your SSH host, port (default 22), and username, then paste your private key in PEM format (RSA, ECDSA, or Ed25519).
-Click Test Connection — FM Dojo connects, auto-detects the FileMaker log directory, and saves the config.
+Open the server in Admin and click SSH.
+Enter your SSH host, port (default 22), and username, then click Generate SSH Key.
+Copy the generated public key and paste it as one full line in ~/.ssh/authorized_keys for that SSH user.
+Click Save & Test — FM Dojo connects, auto-detects the FileMaker log directory, and saves the config.

 fmsadmin group for log access: sudo usermod -aG fmsadmin fmdojo.
 On macOS, restrict access to /Library/FileMaker Server/Logs.Connecting over WinRM (Windows)